 3. Dumbbell Row

-Much like the pecs are important for pushing movements, the back muscles are important for daily pulling movements.
+Much like the pecs are important for pushing movements, the back muscles are essential for daily pulling movements.
 Rows help to improve the pulling motor pattern.

 How to Perform